Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 * __Ensure that you can run “many” node-applications on a single droplet on the same port.__

+    When deploying web-applications, we almost always want our applications to be accessable from the default port for http traffic (80).

     My preferred way of running multiple _accessable_ node application is to use a reverse proxy like nginx.
 Using nginx we can forward incoming requests to different node applications, based on the path of the incoming requests.

     Assume we have the following node applications.